 - individual artists, films, and the performing arts

-- organizations that discriminate on the basis of race, religion, creed, national origin, disability, handicap, age, sexual orientation, mental status, veteran status or any other basis prohibited by law
+- organizations that discriminate on the basis of race, religion, creed, national origin, disability, handicap, age, sexual orientation, gender identity, gender expression, mental status, veteran status or any other basis prohibited by law

 - organizations that employ adversarial and/or confrontational tactics